 A complete list of grounds of opposition and the proceeding procedure can be found in this link.

-Difference between a TM Opposition vs TM Infringement proceedings
+Difference between a TM Opposition vs TM Infringement Proceedings

 You might think both of them kind of sound like lawsuits.
 Are they different?